Skip to content

 wh sub list [--limit n]List all subscriptions

-wh sub log <name> [--limit n]Tail subscription delivery feed (shows run status, errors, action container)
+wh sub log <name> [--limit n]Tail subscription delivery feed (shows run status and errors)

-wh sub attempts <name> <commitId>View per-attempt detail for a specific delivery
+wh sub attempts <runId>View per-attempt detail for a specific run

 wh sub pause <name>Pause a subscription